-The Battle of Wilson’s Creek, called Oak Hills by Confederates, fought August 10, 1861, was a bitter struggle for control of Missouri in the Civil War’s first year.
+The Battle of Wilson’s Creek, fought August 10, 1861, was a bitter struggle for control of Missouri in the Civil War’s first year.
 In fact, it was the first major battle in the West and only the second major battle of the Civil War.

 The Battle of Wilson’s Creek marked the beginning of the Civil War in Missouri.
 For the next three and a half years, the state was the scene of savage and fierce fighting, mostly guerrilla warfare, with small bands of mounted raiders destroying anything military or civilian that could aid the enemy.
 By the time the conflict ended in the spring of 1865, Missouri had witnessed so many battles and skirmishes that it ranks as the third most fought-over state in the Nation.

-Recognized and maintained by the National Park Service as a National Battlefield, today the nearly pristine landscape allows visitors to experience one of the best preserved battlefields in the Nation.
-Complete with visitor center and museum, along with research library, living history programs, self-guided auto tour and interpretive hiking trails, Wilson’s Creek is a must stop for history buffs.
+Recognized and maintained by the National Park Service as a National Battlefield, today, the nearly pristine landscape allows visitors to experience one of the Nation’s best-preserved battlefields.
+Complete with a visitor center and museum, along with a research library, living history programs, self-guided auto tour, and interpretive hiking trails, Wilson’s Creek is a must-stop for history buffs.